CommandPost/RenameAvidMXFFiles/README.md

 You should duplicate the MXF files you want to process prior to using, as there's no "undo" once you run the script.

+**NOTE:** The executable in the Easy Installation below is a lot slower than just running the Python script directly.

 ---

 ## Example